Teamon9161/teapy/README.md

 # Evaluating Expressions
 e = tp.Expr([1, 2, 3]).mean()
 e.eval()  # Execute the expression
-e.eview()  # Execute the expression and view the memory of the array e.value()  # Execute the expression and copy the memory of the array to a new numpy.ndarray
+e.view  # View the memory of the array e.eview()  # Execute the expression and view the memory of the array e.value()  # Execute the expression and copy the memory of the array to a new numpy.ndarray